tsm0021/CS230-Labs/README.md

 Trey McAtee CS 230 Labs

-This is the repository where all CS 230 lab assignments will be posted, each lab will end up in their respective photos aside from lab 1, because I am for some reason unable to reorganize those files.
+This is the repository where all CS 230 lab assignments will be posted, each lab will end up in their respective foldersaside from lab 1, because I am for some reason unable to reorganize those files.